 This post contains affiliate links.
 Click here to see my full disclosure policy.

 If using a product stripper, you must sand the entire piece down after stripping.
 After sanding, thoroughly clean off the furniture to remove all the dust.
+If you need expert advice and tips on how to properly remove finishes, check out my How to Strip, Stain, Paint, and Wax online furniture painting workshop.

 Applying the bleach